jshint/jshint/CONTRIBUTING.md

 # How to contribute

-Contributions to the project generally take one of two forms:
+Contributions to the project generally take one of three forms:

 - Bug reports
+- Feature requests
 - Patches

 This document describes the best way to contribute each of these.
 The